adam-gatherer/terraform-load-balancer/README.md

 The Elastic Load Balancer (ELB) is used to spread traffic across multiple servers to decrease the workload on any one server to improve performance and availability.
 The Auto-Scaling Group (ASG) creates a number of EC2 instances to meet the demand give to it by the ELB.
 This can increase or decrease to make sure demand is met without over-provisioning resources.

-The project sits in its own VPC with a public subnet for the ELB and a
+The project sits in its own VPC with a public subnet.
+This section of the readme is incomplete.